Best Social Media Contest Software and Tools for Giveaways and Growth

 5. ShortStack

-Best for: teams that want more campaign-building structure.
+Best for: teams that want structured campaign builds and more traditional promotion workflows.

 Strengths: